grssam/snippets/remove.js/README.md

 ### Node

-You can try to require it in node.
+You can use `npm` to install remove.js.
+Just do:

+    npm install remove.js

+Then use it like:

 ```javascript
 var remove = require('remove');
 var string = "bmgbberish This is This is a chkgbbr nice day day";